AdaCore/learn/content/courses/advanced-ada/chapters/aggregates.rst

 Extension aggregates are similar to record aggregates, but they include the :ada:`with` keyword |mdash| for example: :ada:`(Obj1 with Y => 0.5)`.
-This allows us to assign to an object with information from another object :ada:`Obj1` and, in the same expression, set the value of the :ada:`Y` component.
+This allows us to assign to an object with information from another object :ada:`Obj1` of a parent type and, in the same expression, set the value of the :ada:`Y` component of the type extension.

 Let's rewrite the previous :ada:`Show_Points` procedure using extension
 aggregates: